fdut/apic/events/README.md

 - Create a new LDAP User Registry

 For this sample we use a public LDAP service : http://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/

+But you can use an another LDAP registry

 In your API Connect instance go in the following menu :